italopguimaraes/Machine-Learning-Engineer-Nanodegree/Project 4 - I.A. Dermatologist/README.md

 ![Category 3 Rankings][image4]

+## Results

+Below are the results from the test suite, including the evaluation metrics used in this project:

+Accuracy: 86.0236%

+Precision: 85.2121%

+Recall: 86.0236%

+FBeta Score: 85.9063%

+Curve ROC:!
+[ROC Curve][ROC Curve]
+Category 1 Score: 0.808
+Category 2 Score: 0.945
+Category 3 Score: 0.876

+Matrix of Confusion:!
+[Confusion Matrix][Confusion Matrix]

 ## Getting your Results

 The [**sample_predictions**](sample_predictions.csv) file stores the test predictions, each row corresponds to a different test image, in addition to a header row.